GiuffreLab/kubernetes-microservice-example/README.md

 # How to deploy the microservice demo

-This is a basic voting application to show how microservices work
+This is a basic voting application to show how microservices work.
+You will be able to see the difference between creating and managing the application as Pods, and as a Deployment.
+This is meant to show the ease in management and scalability with Deployments.

 ![Architecture Overview](architecture.excalidraw.png)